-srvctl modify ons [-onslocalprt ons_local_port] [-onsremoteport ons_remote_port] [-emport em_port] [-remoteservers host[:port][,host[:port]][...]] [-verbose]
+''' srvctl modify ons [-onslocalprt ons_local_port] [-onsremoteport ons_remote_port] [-emport em_port] [-remoteservers host[:port][,...]] [-verbose] '''

-Table A-88 srvctl modify ons Parameters
+Table A-61 srvctl modify ons Command Parameters

-Parameter Description -onslocalport ons_local_port The Oracle Notification Service daemon listening port for local client connections Note: The local port and remote port must each be unique. -onsremoteport ons_remote_port The Oracle Notification Service daemon listening port for connections from remote hosts Note: The local port and remote port must each be unique. -remoteservers host[:port] [,host[:port]][]] A list of host:port pairs of remote hosts that are part of the Oracle Notification Service network but are not part of the Oracle Clusterware cluster Note: If you do not specify port for a remote host, then the utility uses ons_remote_port . -verbose Display verbose output srvctl modify scan srvctl modify scan -scanname scan_name
+Parameter Description -onslocalprt ons_local_port Optionally, you can modify the Oracle Notification Service daemon listening port for local client connections.
+Note: The local port and remote port must each be unique. -onsremoteport ons_remote_port Optionally, you can modify the Oracle Notification Service daemon listening port for connections from remote hosts.
+Note: The local port and remote port must each be unique. -emport em_port Optionally, you can specify the local port on which Oracle Enterprise Manager listens.
+The default port is 2016. -remoteservers host[:port][,] Optionally, you can specify a list of host:port pairs of remote hosts that are part of the Oracle Notification Service network but are not part of the Oracle Clusterware cluster.
+Note: If you do not specify port for a remote host, then SRVCTL uses the value for ons_remote_port . -verbose Optionally, you can use this parameter to display detailed output.